Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 Ordinarily, Rachel refrained from telling people her deepest desires.
 Sharing them made her feel as if she were opening her rib cage and trusting her beating heart to other people’s grubby fingers.
-This time, the truth came tumbling out.
+This time, though, the truth came tumbling out.

 ”So I can be the one to share these secrets,” Rachel whispered softly.
 “Do you know what it is like?
-That moment when you look into someone else’s face, and, suddenly, you have their full attention—their expression changes, their shoulders straighten, their pupils widen—because you’ve told them something they did not know, something that fascinates them, something marvelous or terrifying.”
+That moment when you look into someone else’s face, and, suddenly, you have their full attention?
+Their expression changes, their shoulders straighten, their pupils widen—because you’ve told them something they did not know, something that fascinates them, something marvelous or terrifying.”

 “But…if you tell them, you won't be the only person who knows.”

 “Then, I shall just have to find even more secret things, so I shall have even more things to tell.”
 Rachel flashed him a grin over her shoulder.
-“You see how knowing everything would come in handy.”
+“You can see how knowing everything would come in handy.”